Ponca 4d2a58fa5c6375adef5c4b208f4d47e016cecd6d

 Warning

 The stored values must never be equal to -1, because it will be mistaken as being empty in the HashSet, and will break the search logic.
-If you must store -1, change the OFFSET value to something else, by following this simple rule : illegal_value = EMPTY-OFFSET (e.g. set OFFSET to 2 to allow to store -1, but make -2 illegal to store).
+If you must store -1, change the OFFSET value to something else, by following this simple rule : illegal_value = -OFFSET (e.g. set OFFSET to 2 to allow to store -1, but make -2 illegal to store).

 For the search, the best case complexity is O(1), and the worst case complexity is O(n).
 The complexity is entirely dependent on the hashing function, and the given values : If our hashing function produce sparser result for our set of indices, it will reduce the complexity of the searches for both the HashSet::insert and HashSet::contains method.